The FY26 Application Round has been announced. See the

 Application

-To access the Project Portal you must be registered.
-Select “New User?” and complete the registration request form.
-Requests for registration may take up to 72 hours to be approved.
+Submit application through the Project Portal.
+To access the Project Portal, you must register first.
+Select "New User?" and complete the registration request form.
+Approval may take up to 72 hours.

-Applicants are encouraged to read program guidelines, attend an application workshop, and contact program staff with any questions.
+Applicants should read program guidelines and contact program staff with any questions.

 Resources